radekstepan/graphql-playground/README.md

 ## Apollo Client with IsLatestLink & useLatestQuery

+✅ addon on top of what we have
+🔶 hacky

 ### Constraints

 1. A query should not skip cache unless explicitly told to do so